j7168908jx/j7168908jx.github.io/_posts/2024-04-30-quant-b-game-theory.md

   - Follow up: one box, $K=100$.
 Play $1,000$ times. lf Jack claims that he writes $80$ every time, what is your strategy?
   </details>

+- Consider the following game.
+Beginning with a deck of even size = N cards that are half red and half green(N/2 each), you begin drawing cards.
+For each red card, you win 1 and for each green card, you lose 1.
+You may stop at any time.
+What is the value of this game to you assuming you play optimally?
+Write a program that computes this value.